Shylmysten/prostore/README.md

 Run npx prisma init to initialize a database.

+Requires a @neondatabase/serverless to Provide a low-level connection interface to interact with the Neon serverless PostgreSQL database using Websockets
+Requires a @prisma/adapter-neon: specifically for Prisma to ensure Prisma can operate smoothly with Neon in serverless environments like NextJS
+Requires a WebSocket Library used by the Neon adapter to establish and manage connections to the Neon serverless database.

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.